RoadBytes/newsfeedblog/README.md

 ### In conlusion, I'm going to bed!

 All in all, this was a great experience and I've learned a lot from taking something from idea to implementation.
 Getting my first interview was a great experience and I'm sure there will be other opportunities for me to stretch myself and show progress.
-If you have any questions or comments, leave one on my blog site: [roadbytes.me](http://roadbytes.me) or email me at:
+If you have any questions or comments, leave one on my blog post: [roadbytes.me](http://roadbytes.me/blog/2016/01/13/first-interview.html) or email me at:

 Jason.Data@roadbytes.me